BobatBH/BoggleInterviewQuestion/README.md

 The materials provided are:
 - Source code to the scaffolding
+- A `dictionary.txt` file that the scaffold uses to create the dictionary data
-- Xcode project so you can see the structure and so on
+- Xcode project so you can see the structure etc. and for you to try to solve it if you want
 - This Readme that describes the challenge
 - A [separate document for interviewers](INTERVIEWERS.md) that provides a detailed discussion of the problem along with follow-up discussion points and exercises (separate from the Readme so as to not spoil the solution)